Overview of changes

 Institute of Higher Education

-- B1.1 sets out the requirements that a higher education provider must meet to be registered in the Institute of Higher Education category.
+- B1.1 sets out the requirements that a higher education provider must meet to be registered in the Institute of Higher Education category, including a clearly articulated higher education purpose that includes a commitment to freedom of speech and academic freedom.

 - B1.2 sets out the requirements that a higher education provider registered in the University College category must meet.